 3.6.
-Does your medical school or its affiliated teaching hospitals have accessible educational materials for patients about the health impacts of climate change?
+Does your institution or its affiliated teaching hospitals have accessible educational materials for patients about the health impacts of climate change?

-2 Yes, the medical school or all affiliated hospitals have accessible educational materials for patients.
-1 Some affiliated hospitals have accessible educational materials for patients.
-0 No affiliated hospitals have accessible educational materials for patients.
+Yes, the medical school or all affiliated hospitals have accessible educational materials for patients.
+(2 points)

+Some affiliated hospitals have accessible educational materials for patients.
+(1 point)

+No affiliated hospitals have accessible educational materials for patients.
+(0 points)